 Versatile across a range of ligands

-Retrogenix identifies the cell surface receptors of a wide range of molecules ranging from purified proteins to more complex ligands such as whole cells.
+Retrogenix identifies the cell surface receptors and secreted targets of a wide range of molecules ranging from purified proteins to more complex ligands such as whole cells.
 Retrogenix can uncover specific human receptors for:

 - natural soluble proteins and peptides

 - live viruses and virus-like particles (VLPs)